Lotus-Gaming-DE/wcr-api/README.md

 outputs a column formatted report.
 It installs `pip-audit[cyclonedx]` and `cyclonedx-bom` so CI can generate a CycloneDX software bill of materials.
-CI runs the same hooks and then streams Railway logs with `railway logs --follow > logs/latest_railway.log` which is uploaded as a build artifact.
-If more logs are needed, trigger the `Railway Logs` workflow from the Actions tab to capture production logs for the `bot` service.
+CI runs the same hooks and then streams Railway logs with `npx railway logs --service $RAILWAY_SERVICE --project $RAILWAY_PROJECT --env production --json > logs/latest_railway.log` which is uploaded as a build artifact.
+If more logs are needed, trigger the `Railway Logs` workflow from the Actions tab to capture production logs.

 ### Security scanning